Pre-Surgical Risk Stratification Pathway

-How This Tool Works: Enter the patient's data once.
-The engine automatically populates derived fields (BMI, CrCl, STOP-BANG demographics, Caprini age brackets, RCRI renal/surgical criteria) and synthesises six validated perioperative scores into a single composite verdict with specialist-specific action plans.
-Fields marked are auto-calculated from your entries above.
+How to use this tool: Enter the patient data once.
+The tool fills the derived fields (BMI, creatinine clearance, STOP-BANG demographics, Caprini age bands, RCRI renal and surgical criteria) and returns six validated perioperative scores as a single verdict with specialty-specific actions.
+Fields marked are calculated from your entries above.

 1. Surgical Urgency & Active Cardiac Conditions